Little Englander

-In its original meaning during the late 18th and 19th centuries, a "Little Englander" was a member of the Liberal Party who was opposed to expansion of the British Empire, as well as certain traditionalist conservatives who wanted England to extend no farther than its borders at the time.
-The term was also used for English people who saw the British Empire's colonies as economically burdensome and wanted them to be granted independence as quickly as possible.
+The Little Englanders were a British political movement who opposed empire-building and advocated complete independence for Britain's existing colonies.
+The ideas of Little Englandism first began to gain popularity in the late 18th century after the loss of the American colonies, but later came to be strongly associated as a reference to members of the Liberal Party who opposed further expansion of the British Empire.
+The term "Little Englander" itself was first recorded in 1833, and was usually derogatory.

-Since the 2010s (especially due to the 2016 Brexit referendum) the term has become a popular derogatory way to describe a xenophobic English person who thinks England is superior to all other countries, shows support for English nationalism, and does not believe in working together with other countries unless it benefits England.
-The derogatory epithet "gammon" has been used in British political culture for similar reasons since 2012.
+Since the 2010s, especially after the 2016 Brexit referendum, the term has become a popular derogatory epithet for an English nationalist who mistrusts the European Union, international cooperation, and foreigners in general.
+"Gammon" has been used similarly in British political culture since 2012.

 History

-The "Little England" movement originated among manufacturers in Manchester and found support among journalists such as Goldwin Smith.
+The original Little England movement originated among manufacturers in Manchester and found support among journalists such as Goldwin Smith.
 The movement objected to the protectionist stance of British Canada, which was exemplified by the tariff increase of 1859.
-The manufacturers resented paying taxes to defend a colony that imported few British goods, but exported so many.
-Moreover, it was believed that the United States could become a much more important partner as it was already Britain's best customer outside Europe.
+The English manufacturers resented paying taxes to defend a colony that imported few British goods, but exported so many to England.
+Moreover, it was believed that the United States could become a much more important partner, as it was already Britain's best customer outside Europe.
 There was also a social element to the movement.
-The Manchester School opposed the Empire for providing sinecures for the sons of the aristocracy when the same money could be used for tax breaks to industrialists at home.
+The Manchester School opposed the Empire for providing sinecures for the idle sons of the aristocracy at the expense of productive industrialists at home.
 The Little England stance was adopted by a wing of the Liberal Party typified by William Gladstone (1809–1898), who opposed many of Britain's military ventures in the late 19th century.
 It is particularly associated with opposition to the Second Boer War (1899–1902).
-For example, Arthur Ponsonby wrote of the Liberal leader Sir Henry Campbell-Bannerman's opposition to the Boer War: "The impression one got of him from the Press in those days was … that he was an unpatriotic Little Englander".
+Arthur Ponsonby wrote of the Liberal leader Sir Henry Campbell-Bannerman's opposition to the Boer War: "The impression one got of him from the Press in those days was … that he was an unpatriotic Little Englander".